As Christians we believe that marriage is a gift from God.

-Please do contact either of us below if you are considering having your wedding at St Mary the Virgin Buckland or St Michael’s Betchworth:
+Please do contact the Revd Anna Moore if you are considering having your wedding at St Mary the Virgin Buckland or St Michael’s Betchworth:

 Of course we will work with you as a couple to decide the words of the Service you would like and suggest readings that are appropriate and that ‘speak to you’ from the holy book.
 To give an indication of what to expect, we offer two links: